- Love and Liberty

 There are other passages in the Bible relevant to this topic.
 The provision of wine is considered a blessing from the Lord in the following verses: Genesis 27:28, Deuteronomy 7:13 and 11:14, Joel 2:19, 24 and 3:18, Amos 9:13-14, Isaiah 55:1, Jeremiah 31:12, and Zechariah 9:17.
 The lack of wine is viewed as a judgment from God in the following passages: Jeremiah 48:33, Lamentations 2:12, Hosea 2:9, Joel 1:10, and Haggai 2:16.

-Wine is connected with the blessings of God so often in the Bible, one might wonder why some modern Christians consider the moderate consumption of alcohol to be evil.
-The abuse of alcohol has resulted in ruined lives and countless deaths, so this is an issue that Christians should be concerned with.
+Wine is connected with the blessings of God so often in the Bible, it seems that people are on dangerous ground for considering the moderate consumption of alcohol to be evil.
+It is undeniable that the abuse of alcohol has resulted in ruined lives and countless deaths, so this is an issue that Christians should be concerned with.
 However, the fact that some people abuse something that the Bible considers to be a gift from God does not mean that we should reject the gift, only its abuse.
 Fornication is an abuse of a gift from God, but rarely will you find people calling for a complete prohibition on sex.